Amanita muscaria: Soma

 In 1968, R. Gordon Wasson proposed that A. muscaria was the soma talked about in the Rigveda of India, a claim which received widespread publicity and popular support at the time.
 He noted that descriptions of soma omitted any description of roots, stems or seeds, which suggested a mushroom, and used the adjective hári "dazzling" or "flaming" which the author interprets as meaning red.
 One line described men urinating soma; this recalled the practice of recycling urine in Siberia.
 Soma is mentioned as coming "from the mountains", which Wasson interpreted as the mushroom having been brought in with the Aryan migrants from the north.
 Indian scholars Santosh Kumar Dash and Sachinanda Padhy pointed out that both eating of mushrooms and drinking of urine were prescribed, using as a source the Manusmṛti.

 In 1971, Vedic scholar John Brough from Cambridge University rejected Wasson's theory and noted that the language was too vague to determine a description of Soma.

 In his 1976 survey, Hallucinogens and Culture, anthropologist Peter T. Furst evaluated the evidence for and against the identification of the fly agaric mushroom as the Vedic Soma, concluding cautiously in its favour.
-Kevin Feeney and Trent Austin compared the references in the Vedas with the filtering mechanisms in the preparation of Amanita muscaria and published findings supporting the proposal that fly-agaric mushrooms could be a likely candidate for the sacrament.
+Kevin Feeney and Trent Austin compared the references in the Vedas with the filtering mechanisms in the preparation of A. muscaria and published findings supporting the proposal that fly-agaric mushrooms could be a likely candidate for the sacrament.
 Other proposed candidates include Psilocybe cubensis, Peganum harmala, and Ephedra.

+There is established scholarly consensus that the botanical identity of soma/haoma is Ephedra (particularly Ephedra gerardiana, Ephedra intermedia, or Ephedra equisetina).